ramity-sh/wowraidnotes/Classic Cataclysm/Tier 1/LookedInto.md

 ### Stay in pool? - Nofication on Omnitron Fight?
 What is this and do you actually need to?
 There is a buff pool(Power Generator) which is dropped by Arcanotron which you should stand in whenever possible.

+### My new Merfin WAs appear to not be working.
+What can I do to test and make sure they are?
+Needed to install the actual raid WAs not just the supporting ones.

+### Should I use extended FE on Al'Akir?
+Is that viable given how the final part of the fight goes?
+No, not worth it and the final phase doesn't last long enought to get a full use of him.

+### When do I use my 2nd Volcanic Potion on all encounters?
+Added to raid notes.